Comparison to Manufacturers' Standards

-IMCORP's unique offering is the Factory GradeSM test.
-IMCORP tests cable systems installed in the field in the same manner as the manufacturers quality control the components in the factory.
+IMCORP's unique offering is Factory Grade® technology.
+IMCORP assesses cable systems installed in the field in the same manner that the manufacturers' quality control their components in the factory.
 This is the only way to ensure that the system components will meet their design life.

 Comparability to the manufacturers' test is not a simple matter.
-There are several key aspects to this test, without any of which it is simply not factory grade.
+There are several key aspects to this test, without any of which it is simply not a Factory Grade® test.

 IMCORP energizes cable systems above operating voltage

 The manufacturers' standards require that you calibrate and assess the sensitivity of the equipment for each cable test.
 These steps ensure that the test will detect 5pC partial discharge signals.
-It is well documented that even large defects in cable systems can sometimes emit such small pulses, so if this step is omitted you risk missing defects posing grave danger to your system reliability.
-Most commercially available PD systems are non-calibrated systems and cannot see any activity below 50-100pC in the field.
+It is documented that even large defects in cable systems can sometimes emit such small pulses, omitting this step may risk missing defects that are detrimental to system reliability.
+Most commercially available PD systems are non-calibrated systems and cannot detect any activity below 50-100pC in the field.

 IMCORP's system provides background noise removal